 On March 10, 1989, a solar eruption blasted plasma toward Earth.
 Canadian utility Hydro-Quebec noticed a hop-skip-and-jump in the voltage on its grid two days later.
 On March 13, with plasma sweeping Earth’s magnetic field and causing electric currents in the outer atmosphere, the grid shut down, plunging the province into darkness for nine hours.

-It is the final frontier, finally crossed: the first space launch for eight-year-old BU Student-satellite for Applications and Training, overseen by Semeter (ENG’92,’97), an ENG professor of electrical and computer engineering.
+It is the final frontier, finally crossed: the first space launch for eight-year-old Boston University Student-satellite for Applications and Training, overseen by Semeter (ENG’92,’97), a BU College of Engineering (ENG) professor of electrical and computer engineering.
 Colloquially known as BUSAT, the program engages students in designing and operating small satellites.
-Earlier this year, the BUSAT group was one of the teams from a half dozen universities that beat out nine competitors to continue receiving support from the Air Force, which has contributed more than $500,000 to BUSAT projects.
+Earlier in 2015, the BUSAT group was one of the teams from a half dozen universities that beat out nine competitors to continue receiving support from the Air Force, which has contributed more than $500,000 to BUSAT projects.
 (BU also provided funding.)
-NASA will set a date for the launch late this year, Semeter says, assuming the agency’s review shows that ANDESITE’s ejecting sensors “won’t blow up their vehicle.”
+NASA will set a date for the launch in late 2015, Semeter says, assuming the agency’s review shows that ANDESITE’s ejecting sensors “won’t blow up their vehicle.”

 ANDESITE sensors are DVD-sized boxes packed with electronics boards, and eight of them will hitch a ride on a NASA spacecraft that will spit them out roughly 280 miles above the Earth.
 Each sensor, traveling at a speed of approximately six miles per second, will complete an orbit of the Earth in roughly 90 minutes.
 The sensors will measure variations in electrical currents flowing in and out of the upper atmosphere along Earth’s magnetic field.
 “From this we will learn about how turbulence forms in space plasmas and what the eventual effects of this will be” on things like radio signals, allowing for better modeling of those effects, Semeter says.